-Bosutinib capsules will be prepared at the CRU in the individual dosing containers by 2 operators, 1 of whom is a pharmacist.
+Bosutinib capsules will be prepared at the CRU in the individual dosing containers by 2 operators, 1 of whom is an appropriately qualified and experienced member of the study staff (eg, physician, nurse, physician's assistant, nurse practitioner, pharmacy assistant/technician, or pharmacist).
 Prepared doses will be provided in unit dose containers and labeled in accordance with Pfizer regulations and the clinical site's labeling requirements.